msi-ris/CHURP/README.md

 identical and R2 files are identical.
 This shouldn't matter for testing purposes.

-The genome is the complete UCSC hg19/GRCh37.p13 build, with a GTF.
-It has been indexed with HISAT2 2.1.0.
+The genome is the complete GRCh37 pre-built index from `ftp://ftp.ccb.jhu.edu/pub/infphilo/hisat2/data/grch37_snp_tran.tar.gz`.
+It has been built with SNP and splice site databases.

 ## TODO
 These are some discrete tasks that need to be accomplished within major